PLAY IT SAFE! Visiting the Negro Leagues Baseball Museum

 STEP 1: You need to acquire the Museum “PASSPORT” from the Eventbrite site listed above.
 Bring it with you when you arrive to the Museums Complex.
 You are strongly encouraged to do this in advance to guarantee entry, but you can register on site when you arrive.

 STEP 2: Purchase a ticket to the NLBM.
-You are strongly encouraged to purchase your admission in advanced online here Negro Leagues Eventbrite July Admission .
+You are strongly encouraged to purchase your admission in advanced online by clicking here Negro Leagues Eventbrite October Admission .
 You can, however, purchase tickets at the designated ticket counter inside the building.

 Passport and Advanced ticket purchases ensure a faster, more seamless and contact-less experience to enter the museum.
 Your admission ticket won’t be set for a certain time or day of use, but your Passport is.
 You will be unable to enter the building prior to the start time of your Passport session but may arrive at any time during the session.
 However, you will need to leave the interior of the Museum by the conclusion of the Passport session time.